A traditional way to introduce Chinese & Japanese culture!

 Contemporary Asian art

-Also called Chinese modern art, which is illustrated in relation to current global times.
-New artists are exploring their ideas about the current era and creating new visual languages which changes accordingly to the passing eras.
+They are also called modern Chinese art and illustrate current global times.
+New artists are exploring their ideas about the present era and creating new visual languages that change according to the passing eras.

 Modern Chinese Art